peter88213/yw-timeline/docs/usage.md

 default_date_time = 2021-07-26 00:00:00
 # Date/time stamp for imported yWriter scenes without date/time set.
+# When converting between specific date/time and unspecific D/H/M,
+# this time stamp is used as a reference.

 scene_color = 170,240,160
 # Color for events imported as scenes from yWriter.